 In 2012, the Department of Interior and Local Government launched the Citizen Satisfaction Survey (CSIS) as part of the Philippine Development Plan 2011-2016 of the Aquino Administration.
 The CSIS served as a set of mechanisms that generate citizens' feedback on local governments' performance on service delivery and the citizens' general satisfaction.
-The CSIS results showed interesting findings particularly in terms of social services, governance, and response services of Cagayan de Oro and Iligan City.
+The CSIS results showed interesting findings particularly in terms of social services, governance, and response service of Cagayan de Oro and Iligan City.

-For Cagayan de Oro (Quibal, 2014) and Iligan City (Jovita, Calamba, & Labadisos, 2014), the findings on social services as well as governance and response services are almost similar as it revealed that many of the respondents were not aware of the social services offered by the City Social and Welfare Development as well as the governance and response services offered by the City Government.
-As a result, they were not able to avail most of these services.
+For Cage an de Oro (Quibal, 2014) and Iligan City (Jovita, Calamba, & Labadisos, 2014), the indings on social services as well as governance and response services are almost similar as it revealed that many of the respondents were not aware of the social services offered by the City Social and Welfare Development as well as the governance and response services.
 However, for the very few who were able to avail of such services, they were highly satisfied.
 The results of the CSIS also revealed that most of the respondents of the survey (80%) were survivors of Typhoon Sendong, who affirmed that the Barangays were more active than the city in activities related to disasters.
 Nevertheless, the respondents commonly asserted that they are generally satisfied in the adequacy of the government responses that came in the forms of relief, food, and relocation.
 These CSIS results imply that the people of the community trust the government and its institutions in their respective Cities as they are highly satisfied with the services rendered to them.